uwincm/uwincm-public/README.md

 Several others have contributed improvements to the model code, including Dalton Kai Sasaki, Benjamin Barr, and Ajda Savarin.

 **This code is being transferred to the UWIN-CM group on GitHub.**

+This public release repository is copied over from the private development version (tag: 1.0, March 2023).
+It tracks the major version changes to UWIN-CM, and it also has some version tags that are specific to publications.

+Note: The development repository uses submodules for the UMWM (wave model) code.
+This version has all the submodules "flattened," i.e., included directly in the repository.
+Therefore, it is not necessary to use the --recursive option when cloning it.
+The instructions below have two changes from the development repo:
+- No recursive flags.
+- The repository link is changed from Gitlab to Github.

 ## Getting started